 In the case that a Retail Drinks Member has their status as a Code Signatory either suspended or revoked as a result of repeated non-compliance, this action will also automatically trigger formal disciplinary mechanisms as contained in Section 7 of the Retail Drinks Constitution.
 From this, the Retail Drinks Australia Limited Board may decide through a formal Disciplinary Subcommittee and appeals process to either suspend (temporarily or permanently) or cease the Member’s membership of Retail Drinks.

-2 Foreign passports are currently accepted as an acceptable form of identification in New South Wales, Victoria, Queensland, Tasmania, the Australian Capital Territory and Northern Territory (most international passports accepted in the NT) provided that you can locate a reference to a person’s age.
+Foreign passports are currently accepted as an acceptable form of identification in New South Wales, Victoria, Queensland, Tasmania, the Australian Capital Territory and Northern Territory (most international passports accepted in the NT) provided that you can locate a reference to a person’s age.

-6 Foreign drivers licences are currently accepted in New South Wales, Queensland, the Australian Capital Territory and Northern Territory (most.
+Foreign drivers licences are currently accepted in New South Wales, Queensland, the Australian Capital Territory and the Northern Territory (most).

-7 In South Australia, a retail liquor merchant’s licence only authorises the licensee to sell liquor direct sales transactions provided that it is despatched and delivered only between the hours of 8am and 9pm and not on Good Friday or Christmas Day (Section 37(1)(ab) of Liquor Licensing Act 1997.
+In South Australia, a Packaged Liquor Sales Licence authorises the licensee to sell liquor by direct sales transactions provided that it is delivered only between the hours of 8am and 10pm (Section 38(1)(b) of Liquor Licensing Act 1997).